unbibium/oswald-matrix/README.md

 So I wrote `compactable.a65` which had no empty space but started with SYS 12288.
-I thought I could compact that and set `$3000` as the start.  but that still doesn't work.
+I thought I could compact that and set `$3000` as the start.
+This worked when I specified "SEI" instead of "CLI" to the compactor.
+I figured this out too late to upload it to Afterlife, though.

 Another known issue is that it seems that randomly the sprites glitch out and flicker the wrong graphics.
 I have no idea.